-Over 4000 homes were impacted during the April and May storms and floods which left many residents with limited housing options.
-Many who flooded twice within 45 days were left with a bleak future as to what home may look like without the option to relocate to a safer area that is less prone to flooding.
+Over 5000 homes were impacted during the Hurricane Harvey that left many residents with limited housing options.
+Many who have flooded three times in 15 months were left with a bleak future as to what home may look like without the option to relocate to a safer area that is less prone to flooding.

+Through the Houston-Galveston Area Council's (HGAC) Method of Distribution for Hurricane Harvey funds, Montgomery County received \$12,896,487.00 to implement a housing buyout program.
 It is the intent of Montgomery County to utilize this funding opportunity to help our citizens who cannot otherwise afford to move out of harm's way, the opportunity to relocate to an area that is safer for them and their families.
-With approximately 44,000 property parcels that lay within the floodway and floodplains of Montgomery County along with the significant population growth that has been seen in the last 10 years, buying out homes which have been repetitively damaged in flood events over the years, including the 2016 storms and floods, will allow land to return to a green state and regain its ability to absorb and slow flood waters, thereby helping to mitigate flood damage to remaining structures in the future.
+With approximately 44,000 property parcels that lay within the floodway and floodplains of Montgomery County, along with the significant population growth that has been seen in the last 10 years, buying out homes which have been repetitively damaged in flood events over the years, including the 2016 storms and floods and Harvey, will allow land to return to a green state and regain its ability to absorb and slow flood waters, thereby helping to mitigate flood damage to remaining structures in the future.